TJ-Projects3/CashGPT-model/README.md

-My AI app features an interactive, family-friendly chatbot nicknamed "CashGPT" that helps educate youth, parents, and users of all ages about all things financial literacy as well as investment and saving strategies.
+My AI application features an interactive, family-friendly chatbot nicknamed "CashGPT" that helps educate youth, parents, and users of all ages about financial literacy in order to more effectively manage monry for generations to come.

 ## Getting Started